Earl of Traquair

 Earl of Traquair (pronounced "Tra-quare") was a title in the Peerage of Scotland.
-It was created in 1633 for John Stewart, Lord Stewart of Traquair.
+It was created on 23 June 1633 for John Stewart, Lord Stewart of Traquair.

 The family seat was Traquair House.

 Stewart had been created Lord Stewart of Traquair in 1628, and was made Lord Linton and Caberston at the same time as he was given the earldom in 1633.
 These titles were also in the Peerage of Scotland.
 The titles became extinct or dormant on the death of the 8th Earl of Traquair, Charles Stewart (b.
 1781), 2 August 1861.